 Denis: Many designers, including me, are skeptical about trends, such as neumorphism, that are emerging now.
 Currently there is no strong base in the form of a clear concept or development tools for them.
 As an example, in the early 2000's skeuomorphism was the main trend in interface design.
 Its main idea was a transfer of real-world objects into a virtual interface.
 For instance, if we make a button in an interface, it has to look like a real button, if we make a note taking application, we make the background look like a real paper, or if we make a compass application, it has to look like a real compass.
 This trend appeared due to the technological advances in devices of those years.
 It became possible to draw shadows, gradients and glares.
 And it was easier for people to navigate in familiar images and shapes.
 Over time, the trend began to fade because it was too cluttered for the interface and everyone switched to a more flat design.
 The essence of all trends in design is that people like the change of the picture in front of them, and that's why the same trends come and go.
 Dark theme, gradients, 3D icons - it's all been there before.
 For example, I recently updated macOS to Big Sur (a system announced in 2020) and most of the icons are not flat again.
 Do I apply such trends in my work?
 Occasionally yes, but it's not fundamental to the visual style of an app.

-As for the color palette, one year pastel colors are trending, and then another year it’s the very bright ones I would recommend not try to follow all the trends.
+As for the color palette, one year pastel colors are trending, and then another year it’s the very bright ones I would recommend not trying to follow all the trends.
 There is a certain type of design that always looks good.
 If we take as an example typographic posters from the '60s and '70s and remove the trace of time, it will look like some fashionable, hipster project by a popular designer.
 Time goes by, but the basics of design don't change.
-Simplicity of form and lettering is what everyone should seek.
-Now the main task of the designer is, basically, to change the color every year.
+Simplicity of form and lettering are mobile app design best practices.
+Now the main task of the designer is to change the color every year.
 For example, all the apps were white, and now let's make them black and say that the dark theme is great using them at night.
 Or the main color was some kind of pastel, and then a gradient was added to make the app look fresh.
 People seem to be coming up with something new, but if you dig deeper, you can find the same solutions decades ago.